Baldwin (hamlet), New York

-Baldwin is a hamlet and census-designated place (CDP) located in the Town of Hempstead in Nassau County, on Long Island, New York, United States.
-The population was 33,919 at the time of the 2020 census.
+Baldwin is a hamlet located in the Town of Hempstead in Nassau County, in Long Island, New York, United States.
+It had a population of 33,919 in 2020.

 History

-Original inhabitants of the area between Parsonage Creek near Oceanside and Milburn Creek near Freeport were Native Americans known as the Meroke, or Merrick, a band of Lenape people who were indigenous to most of the South Shore of Long Island.
+The original inhabitants of this area between Parsonage Creek near Oceanside and Milburn Creek near Freeport were Native Americans known as the Meroke, or Merrick, a band of Lenape people who were indigenous to most of the South Shore of Long Island.
 They spoke an Algonquian language and lived in two villages along Milburn Creek.

-In 1643, English colonists began to call this area Hick's Neck, after two of Hempstead's early settlers, John Spragg from England and John Hicks from Flushing, New York.
-They extended Hempstead village south to the salt meadows.
+In 1643, English colonists began to call this area Hick's Neck, after one of two of Hempstead's early settlers, John Spragg from England and John Hicks from Flushing, New York.
+They extended the Hempstead village south to the salt meadows.
 The grist mill built by John Pine in 1686 on Milburn Creek attracted more English settlers.
 They engaged in fishing, farming, marshing, raising longwood, and breeding and raising sheep.
 Between the American Revolutionary War and the War of 1812, Hick's Neck continued to grow, becoming a prosperous agricultural area.

-The first churches were built in 1810 and 1872, and the first school was built in 1813.
+The first churches were built in the area in 1810 and 1872, and the first school was built in 1813.

 Sometime around the early 19th century Hick's Neck began to be called Milburn.
 The first documented use of the name Milburn was in 1839.
 In 1855, the village was officially founded as Baldwinsville, named in honor of Thomas Baldwin (1795–1872), a sixth-generation member of the Baldwin family of Hempstead and the leading merchant of Milburn at the time.
 Baldwin owned a general store named T. Baldwin and Sons.
 He also had a hotel at what would now be considered the northwest corner of Merrick Road and Grand Avenue.
-A third enterprise was his sawmill, which he operated by Silver Lake just southeast of the hotel.